shilpahosur25/Shilpa_Hosur_PyShop/README.md

-This is my imaginary grocery store built using DJANGO framework and python scripts.
+This is my imaginary grocery store built using DJANGO framework and Python scripts.